How to grow as a DJ after learning the basics

 I really want to grow, but after the basic course, it feels like a huge ocean of information and I just drown in it.
 If you can help with advice, I would be very grateful.

-Nikita, that’s a very good question, thank you.
+Nikita, that’s an excellent question, thank you.
 And it’s great that you’re asking it.

 “What’s next” – the answer to this question depends primarily on your goals and ambitions.
 You mentioned that you would like to perform in front of an audience, so I would assume that’s what you want to do.
 But even here, there may be variations: